 Registered Student Organization Training

-This training is mandatory for at least one member and open to all members of organizations & clubs The training will cover orientation material and will be provide workshop sessions covering a wide variety of needs.
+This training is mandatory for at least one member and open to all members of organizations and clubs.
+The training will cover orientation material and will be provide workshop sessions covering a wide variety of needs.
 Advisors are welcome to attend.

 The Workshop Wednesday Leadership Series is a day-time leadership initiative coordinated by Reeve Union Student Involvement to offer opportunities for students to attend workshops throughout the year.
 Professionals across campus collaborate to offer workshops that will enhance participant’s leadership skills to provide professional development highly encouraged for successful employment after college.
 Many of these sessions could be added to a participant’s resume to promote their critical thinking abilities and leadership skills development.
 Please contact Carmen Hetzel, at firstname.lastname@example.org, if you have any questions or ideas for future workshops.